jcfranco/dev-summit-2021-design-system-components/slides/index.md

 ## Web Components (what?)

-- Suite of different technologies
+- Suite of different technologies (web standards)
 - Allows you to create reusable custom elements
   - Functionality encapsulated
   - Utilize them in your web apps
-- Built on web standards
 - Supported by modern browsers

 ---